Georgina, it really depends on your budget.

 There are some decent backpackers and some really amazing 5 Stars.
 We spent NYE one year at the Fulbari after 6 weeks trekking with the kids.
 It was a welcome relief with a massive comfortable bed and a very deep bath.
 It also came at a price (as well as a lacking soul).

 I know a great place, it's called Lucca b&b.
-Stayed there twice now, it's a little further away from the main hub of lakeside so a bit quieter but is easily walkable to everything in lakeside. over 1 year agoAnswered by Rob via WorldNomads.com
+Stayed there twice now, it's a little further away from the main hub of lakeside so a bit quieter but is easily walkable to everything in lakeside. almost 2 years agoAnswered by Rob via WorldNomads.com